Call 01709 559000 with your details for a instant price for removal

 Locking Wheel Nut Removal

-Our Top Tread Tyres mobile tyre service vehicle is equipped with specialist locking wheel nut removal tooling to safely remove them where the original removal device isn’t available.
-Our mechanics are trained in the safe removal of locking wheel nuts to minimise the risk of damage to your vehicle.
+Our Top Tread Tyres mobile tyre service vehicle is equipped with specialist locking wheel nut removal tooling.
+This safely removes them when the original removal device isn’t available.
+Our mechanics are expertly trained in the safe removal of locking wheel nuts to minimise the risk of damage to your vehicle.
 This service is a drive-in service, and there is no appointment required.
 Simply pop in to your local branch and see us about it!

-A locknut, also known as a lock nut, locking nut, prevailing torque nut, stiff nut or elastic stop nut, is a nut that resists loosening under vibrations and torque.
-Elastic stop nuts and prevailing torque nuts are of the particular type where some portion of the nut deforms elastically to provide a locking action.
+A locking wheel nut, also known as a lock nut, lock-nut, prevailing torque nut, stiff nut or elastic stop nut, is a nut that resists loosening under vibrations and torque.
+Elastic stop nuts and prevailing torque nuts are of the type where some portion of the nut deforms elastically to provide a locking action.

-Locking wheel nut key replacements can be purchased from your vehicle manufacturer for around £30 but they usually have to be ordered in which could slow down your vehicle repair.
+Key replacements can be purchased from your vehicle manufacturer for around £30 but they usually have to be ordered.
+This could slow down your vehicle repair.

-So make sure you keep your locking wheel nut key safe – you never know when you might need it.
+So make sure you keep your key safe – you never know when you might need it.